BYGBee/BYGBee/README.md

 Welcome to my private profile!

 I'm an embedded software engineer based in Belgium and I'm active in the DIY/maker community.
-And I'm also a 3d printing enthusiast, a wargame player (40k and OPR mainly), a motorcycle rider and a beekeeper! 🐝
+I'm also a 3d printing enthusiast, a wargame player (40k and OPR mainly), a motorcycle rider and a beekeeper! 🐝

-In this repository, you'll find personnal projects I did in my free time.
+In this repository, you'll find personnal projects I create on my free time.
 Feel free to comment on project repos, C&C welcome as usual 😃

 A French/English discord server is in project.
 Contact me if you are interested.